fhiso/legacy-format/serialisation.md

-This standard also recognises a class of application which reads data in the ELF serialisation format, applies a small number of changes to that data, and immediately produces output in the ELF serialisation format which is identical to the input, octet for octet, other where the requested changes have been made.
+This standard also recognises a class of application which reads data in the ELF serialisation format, applies a small number of changes to that data, and immediately produces output in the ELF serialisation format which is identical to the input, octet for octet, other than where the requested changes have been made.
 Such an application is called an **ELF editor**.